Skip to main content

 main();

-Streaming is ideal for applications where you want to display text to users as it’s generated, such as in chat interfaces or live assistants, improving perceived responsiveness:
+Streaming is ideal for applications that display text as it is generated, such as chat interfaces or live assistants, improving perceived responsiveness:

 3